Here are 12 top productivity hacks to get the most out of your workday.

 Heather Ritchie is the Founder of Writer’s Life for You, a blog that helps women who want to leave their 9-5 to work from home as freelance writers.
 When she’s not writing blog articles for businesses, she’s helping women achieve a better work-life balance and makes the process of becoming a writer easier.
-Heather has a course and several eBooks in the works and can’t wait to help you write your way to the life you’ve always dreamed of.
+Heather has a course and several eBooks and can’t wait to help you write your way to the life you’ve always dreamed of.

 OTHER HELPFUL ARTICLES YOU SHOULD READ: